10 Reasons Why Small Businesses Fail & How to Avoid Them

 Poor customer service is often the first thing to to sour a business relationship.
 It's also the first step towards businesses that fail.
 So find a solution to these problems before they happen.

-Be willing to learn from competitors as well as from your own team.
+Take note of what competitors are doing, and monitor your own team, too.
 We can all learn something new every day.
-So be willing to try.
-And the more open you are to learning, the more you're likely to succeed.
+Be willing to try.
+The more open you are to learning, the more you're likely to succeed.

 Find out where you should be focusing more of your energy in order to get your design business performing stronger, operating smarter and scaling easier.